labsyspharm/dye-drop-microsite/docs/overview/dye-drop/ddd-exp.md

 **Step 2: Stain**

-Using a multi-channel pipette, gently add Hoechst+Live/Dead Red in 10% OptiPrep<sup>TM</sup> in shosphate buffered saline (PBS) down the wall of the wells.
+Using a multi-channel pipette, gently add Hoechst+Live/Dead Red (LDR) in 10% OptiPrep<sup>TM</sup> in shosphate buffered saline (PBS) down the wall of the wells.

 <span style="color:#F20D0A">Dead cells are stained by LDR.</span>